CMS-SUS-XPAG/GenLHEfiles/GridpackWorkflow/README.md

 After all jobs have finished, make differential jet rate plots for each q-cut:
 ```
-source makealldjrplots_SMS-TChiSlepSnu.sh
+source makealldjrplots_SMS-TChiSlepSnu.sh 80 86
 ```
+Note that this will only succeed if you have ROOT set up.
 This script calls `test/scripts/djr.py` for each signal mass point.
 It will produce PDF files with the DJR plots for each q-cut value.